Magnificence (history of ideas): Thomas Aquinas

-Thomas Aquinas left one of the most significant mediaeval interpretations of the concept of magnificence, drawing on the Graeco-Roman tradition and blending it with Christian precepts.
+Thomas Aquinas left one of the most significant medieval interpretations of the concept of magnificence, drawing on the Graeco-Roman tradition and blending it with Christian precepts.
 He brings together the pagan idea of human magnificence with the Jewish-Christian mentality, according to which mankind should always be reverent towards God.
-In the Summa theologiae magnificence is a virtue that belongs to God, which can also be shared by men (Summa, IIa IIae q.
-134 art.
-1).
+In the Summa theologiae magnificence is a virtue that belongs to God, which can also be shared by men.
 Aquinas adopts Cicero's definition of magnificence, highlighting how it consists in doing great things.
-Magnificence belongs to the virtue of fortitude, or courage, because it regards the undertaking of great things and actions, and persevering even when circumstances can make their realization arduous (Summa, IIa IIae q.
-134 art.
-1-4).
+Magnificence belongs to the virtue of fortitude, or courage, because it regards the undertaking of great things and actions, and persevering even when circumstances can make their realization arduous.

 Dante Alighieri

 Dante, drawing on Aquinas, regards magnificence as a divine virtue connected to God's grandeur and perfection.
-Then, following the traditions of Aristotle and Aquinas, Dante classifies magnificence as the fourth virtue "which regulates great expenditures, in administering them and setting limits to their size" (Convivio IV, XVII, 5).
+Then, following the traditions of Aristotle and Aquinas, Dante classifies magnificence as the fourth virtue "which regulates great expenditures, in administering them and setting limits to their size".

 Magnificence in Renaissance Italy

-With the advent of the Renaissance in Italy, magnificence underwent a deep transformation, drawing on this cultural movement which supported the rebirth of both classical culture and urban centres.
+With the advent of the Renaissance in Italy, magnificence underwent a deep transformation, drawing on this cultural movement that supported the rebirth of both classical culture and urban centers.
 The idea of magnificence and its representation had profound implications for Renaissance society in Italy.

 Magnificence as a civic virtue

-Magnificence acquires new vitality within the process of renewal of Italian cities as cultural and political centres.
-Magnificence thus reflects the transformation of traditional political structures and epitomizes the flourishing of a new type of civic culture based on virtues which diverged from the previous feudal values.
-A novel idea of human excellence emerged which was seen as distinct from the medieval aristocratic privileges connected to birth and rank.
-Marsilio Ficino in his work De virtutibus morabilus (1457) claims magnificence is the virtue par excellence, because it expresses God's greatness.
-Cristoforo Landino in De vera nobilitate (1487) describes magnificence as an aspect of fortitude.
-The new idea of nobility emphasizes deeds and works realized by men whose behaviour is primarily governed by the cultivation of such virtues, rather than merely by noble blood and aristocratic ideals.
+During the renewal of Italian cities as cultural and political hubs, magnificence gained fresh significance.
+This mirrors the transformation of traditional political structures and the rise of a novel civic culture rooted in virtues that differed from earlier feudal norms.
+A new idea of human excellence emerged, distinct from medieval aristocratic privileges connected to birth and rank.
+Marsilio Ficino in his work De virtutibus morabilus (1457) asserted that magnificence is the supreme virtue because it expresses God's greatness.
+Cristoforo Landino in De vera nobilitate (1487) described magnificence as an aspect of fortitude.
+This evolving perspective on nobility highlights the actions and achievements of people whose conduct centers on nurturing such virtues, rather than relying solely on noble lineage and aristocratic ideals.